Dutch Exchange Bitonic Joins #deletefacebook Movement

 — Bitonic (@Bitonicnl) April 11, 2018

-The struggle between established technology companies like Facebook and crypto startups recently escalated, with Facebook announcing in March that it will be banning cryptocurrency advertisements later this year.
+The struggle between established technology companies like Facebook and the crypto world recently escalated, with Facebook announcing in March that it will be banning cryptocurrency advertisements later this year.
 Google, Twitter, Snapchat, MailChimp and others have followed suit by restricting cryptocurrency-related content to various degrees on their platforms.

-The position taken by Facebook against cryptocurrencies could hurt Bitonic’s crypto-trading business.
+The clear stance by Facebook against cryptocurrencies could hurt Bitonic’s crypto-trading business.

-In a blog post, Bitonic didn’t say explicitly what led to the decision, but it appears to be sending a message to Facebook because of the social media company’s missteps around data protections:
+In a blog post, Bitonic didn’t say explicitly what “recent developments” led to the decision, but appears to be sending a message to Facebook because of the social media company’s missteps around data protections:

 Because of recent developments in regard to privacy matters, Bitonic has made the decision to delete its Facebook page.
 We consider guarding your privacy and careful storage of sensitive information to be of utmost importance.
 For this reason, we have to conclude using Facebook does not align with our core values.

 Facebook recently said that up to 87 million users may have had their private data improperly shared with political consultancy Cambridge Analytica.
 The CEO of Cambridge Analytica, Alexander Nix, was suspended from his position in March.
 Facebook’s CEO Mark Zuckerberg has been testifying in front of the American Congress for the last two days.

 The decision by Bitonic to delete its Facebook page may also just have been a publicity stunt, as it comes one day after 22 European countries established the European Blockchain Partnership, which is intended to promote adoption of E.U.-wide blockchain applications.